Sometimes, an astonished someone just has to scream: "OH MY GOD!!!"

 - Kawamura from The Prince of Tennis uses this quite often, among his other Gratuitous English, when he's playing tennis.
 There is one episode where he repeats the phrase over and over, getting louder each time, until he finally shouts it to the skies in a long, drawn-out "OH MY GOOOOOOOD!!!".

-- Similar to the Yu-Gi-Oh! example above, in one of the Lupin III movies a truck driver leaps out of his exploding semi (it got hit with a missile, long story) screaming "JEEEESUUUUUUS!!"
+- In one of the Lupin III movies, a truck driver leaps out of his exploding semi (it got hit with a missile, long story) screaming "JEEEESUUUUUUS!!"
 Particularly egregious because that's the ONLY case of Gratuitous English in a movie set almost entirely in America.
 Other yells of fear, horror, or surprise by background characters are in the original Japanese, with subtitles.

 - In the original Japanese version of Pokémon: The First Movie, the Trainer Ash fights in the beginning shouts this out, in English, after Pikachu fries all his Pokemon.